twni2016/pomdp-baselines/docs/our_details.md

 - Enable tensorboard: set `eval: log_tensorboard: True`
 - GPU usage: set `cuda: <int>` as the CUDA device number, if `-1` then disable GPU usage to purely use CPU.

-### Code-level Details
+## Code-level Details
-- Replay buffer: check `buffers/seq_replay_buffer.py` to see the implementation of 2-dim replay buffer that supports sequence storage and sampling.
+- Replay buffer: check [`SeqReplayBuffer`](../buffers/seq_replay_buffer.py) to see the implementation of 2-dim replay buffer that supports sequence storage and sampling.
-- Our implemention: check the class `ModelFreeOffPolicy_Separate_RNN` in `policies/models/policy_rnn.py`
+- Our implemention: check [`ModelFreeOffPolicy_Separate_RNN`](../policies/models/policy_rnn.py) for (separate) recurrent model-free RL architecture

-### Final Results that Generate the Learning Curves in the Paper
+## Final Results that Generate the Learning Curves in the Paper
 Please download the results `data.zip` from the [google drive](https://drive.google.com/file/d/18l9Y4N8zPRdGBnx8oSELiQcoReF7V4wP/view?usp=sharing) and decompress into `data` folder.

 In `data/<subarea>` folder, we shared the final results that generate the learning curves in the paper.